Living

 Ricci n front of dog friendly Fisherman’s Hut No. 6

-My other half celebrates his birthday in summer so we usually take a few days off with Ricci, our mini schnauzer.
-Last summer saw mediterranean-style temperatures.
+My other half celebrates his birthday in July so we usually take a few days off with Ricci, our mini schnauzer.
+The summer of 2018 recorded mediterranean-style temperatures.
 By the time we headed for the coast all three of us were desperate to escape the heat of London and breath sea air.
-If you are looking for a dog friendly escape from the city this might be the perfect mini-break.
+If you are looking for a dog-friendly escape from the city this might be the perfect mini-break.

 Dog-friendly Fishermans Hut No.6